MarkAdell/my_articles/make_it_work_then_make_it_better/README.md

 # Make It Work, Then Make It Better

 In software engineering, the principle "Make it work, then make it better" highlights a practical yet disciplined approach to building reliable software.
-The process begins by focusing on making the code functional and ensuring it meets the requirements.
-After that, the code is revisited for refactoring and polishing, all before submitting it for review or delivering it to customers.
+It consists of two phases:

+1. The first phase focuses on ensuring the software works as intended, delivering the expected results and meeting the requirements.
+At this stage, we make the "computer" understand the code.
-The first phase is about (as they say) writing code for computers, where the primary goal is to produce a working solution that produces the expected output.
-The second phase shifts the focus to humans, refining the code for other developers who will read, use, and maintain it.
+2. The second phase shifts the focus to humans, refining the code for your future self and fellow developers who will read, use, and maintain it.

-This doesn't mean completely ignoring code quality in the first phase, but if I were to estimate, I'd say it takes about 30% of the focus at this stage, depending on the context.
+This doesn't mean completely ignoring code quality in the first phase, but if I were to estimate, I'd say it should take about 30% of the focus at this stage, depending on the context.

 ## Make It Work